PullNotifier Logo

 6. Use Conventional Commits Format

-For teams seeking maximum clarity and automation, adopting the Conventional Commits specification is a game-changing git commit message best practice.
+For teams seeking maximum clarity and automation, adopting the Conventional Commits specification is a game-changing upgrade to your workflow.
 This specification provides a lightweight but powerful convention for structuring commit messages.
 It enforces a standard format that makes messages machine-readable, which unlocks powerful automated workflows like changelog generation and semantic versioning.

 The core idea is to prefix every commit subject line with a type, an optional scope, and a colon.
 This structure immediately communicates the intent of a commit.
 Common types include feat for a new feature, fix for a bug fix, docs for documentation changes, and refactor for code restructuring.
 This systematic approach transforms your commit history into a highly organized and queryable database of changes.